StarkYello/redfin/README.md

 ## Running
 - Keep the server running on the first tab.
-- On a new tab, cd into the redfin project root directory
+- On a new tab, cd into the project root directory
 - `show-open-food-trucks`
 - in-program instruction:
     - use upArrow and downArrow to select navigating option